Atlas-OS/docs/docs/general-faq/roblox-not-launching.md

 icon: simple/roblox
 ---

-# :simple-roblox: Why is Roblox not opening?
+# :simple-roblox: Why is Roblox not launching?

-**Some users may experience Roblox not opening on Atlas due to various factors.**
+**Some users may experience Roblox not launching on Atlas due to various factors.**

 Follow the methods below to fix the problem.

-1. Time skip to fix the issue
+1. Change time and date

     - Open the Start Menu, search for `Date & time settings` and toggle `Set the time automatically` off.

     - Click on `Change` and add one day to the date setting.

+    - After one day, you can re-enable the automatic time and date setting.

 2. Enable TPM and Secure Boot